c-dickens/matrix_sketching/README.md

 - The scaling for the constrained QP is very severe as `d` increases (no surprises given that QP are `d^3` in the worst case) and in this increased `d` domain it may not be favourable to use the sketching technique.
 - However, if instead one can accept a heuristic solution then the penalised form can be used.
 - How does varying the sketch size affect the convergence of the problem?
 So far it seems that very small sketches work fine.
 - At what point, if any, do we need to switch from the fast sparse Count Sketch implementation to the dense one?
+- I tested against the PyRLA implementation (hence the extra commented code in the class definition) of the SRHT but mine seemed to be faster so used that one throughout.
+- using the `_countsketch_fast` function is faster than the dense function despite having to iterate over more values.

 ## Experiments
 1. `verify_ihs_paper.py` -- script to show how Count Sketch fits into the IHS